 Alpena County, Alpena, Alpena Hide and Leather

-This site is an active state-funded Part 201 site, acquired by EGLE on October 3, 2013.
+This site is an active state-funded Part 201 orphan site with no liable or viable party; all work is being conducted by Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+EGLE began work at the site on October 3, 2013.
 It was built in 1895 and is located on the north side of the Thunder Bay River; it closed in 1952.
 In August 2017, EGLE took groundwater and soil samples due to suspected contamination on site from chemicals used in the tanning process.
 PFAS was detected in both the groundwater and the soil samples.
 EGLE has also removed some buried hides and contaminated soil from the former tannery site and will continue these efforts as needed.

-- EGLE will continue to monitor PFAS in aqueous media on and near the site.
-The next planned sampling event is in December 2019.
+- EGLE will continue to monitor PFAS in aqueous media on/ near the site.
+The next planned sampling event is in Fall 2020.

-- EGLE will follow up on resident calls and emails related to this site.
+- EGLE will continue to follow up on resident calls and emails related to this site.

 Residential Well Testing/Alternate Water Information